sadiatasneemkhan/ENSF-480-Project/README.md

 # Description

-This is a **Property Rental Management System (PRMS)** that has multiple functions and caters to four types of users (landlords, regular renters, registered renters and managers).
+This application is our term project for ENSF 480 - Principles of Software Design.
+It is a **Property Rental Management System (PRMS)** that has multiple functions and caters to four types of users (landlords, regular renters, registered renters and managers).

 ## Functionalities
 - Landlords can login and have the following options: